-A3: Market participants that have PAVs for start-up costs can choose to submit the same-dollar values that are for their pre-approved RT-GCG hot, warm and cold start-up costs as the O&M components of the hot, warm and cold reference levels.
-If the market participantsy do so and indicate to the IESO that they are using the PAVs, they market participant is are not required to submit supporting documentation for that component of the start-up reference level, as because the IESO already has that information pursuant to the RT-GCG pre-approval process.
+A3: Market participants that have PAVs for start-up costs can choose to submit the dollar values for their pre-approved RT-GCG hot, warm and cold start-up costs as the O&M components of the hot, warm and cold reference levels.
+If the market participants indicate to the IESO that they are using the PAVs, they are not required to submit supporting documentation for that component of the start-up reference level because the IESO already has that information pursuant to the RT-GCG pre-approval process.

 For example, consider that the pre-approved dollar value for a hot start under the RT-GCG program is \$5,000.
-If the market participant inserts \$5,000 into the cell of the thermal workbook that communicates the desired O&M component for the hot start-up reference level, and communicates to the IESO that this \$5,000 O&M value is the PAV in the reference level submission, no other supporting materials are required for that component of that reference level at that point. -The IESO may request further information, as needed, to ensure that the reference level is appropriately set.
+If the market participant inserts \$5,000 into the cell of the thermal workbook that communicates the desired O&M component for the hot start-up reference level, and communicates to the IESO that this \$5,000 O&M value is the PAV in the reference level submission, no other supporting materials are required for that component of that reference level at that point.
+The IESO may request further information, as needed, to ensure that the reference level is appropriately set.